-

 Analytical interest and complementarity

-This is why this analysis is often coupled with other tests for a complete understanding:
+This is why this analysis is often combined with other tests for a complete understanding.

 • Porosity analysis to correlate grain size with material density;

-• DSC thermal analysis to identify microstructure-related crystal transitions;
+• DSC thermal analysis to identify crystalline transitions related to the microstructure;

 • Hardness test to measure the influence of grain on mechanical strength;